riverflows: Rainfall and two river flows in Colombia

 Description

 The data represent daily rainfall (in mm) and two river flows (in m^3/s) in southern Colombia.
-A meteorological station located with an altitude of 2400 meters was used to measure rainfall.
-In the first case, the El Trebol hydrological station was used to measure the flow in the Bedon river at an altitude of 1720 meters.
-In the second case, the Villalosada hydrological station measured the flow in the La Plata river at an altitude of 1300 meters.
+A meteorological station located at an altitude of 2400 meters was used to measure rainfall.
+The El Trebol hydrological station was used to measure the flow in the Bedon river at an altitude of 1720 meters.
+The Villalosada hydrological station measured the flow in the La Plata river at an altitude of 1300 meters.
 Geographically, the stations are located near the equator.
-The last characteristic allows for control over hydrological and meteorological factors that might distort a dynamic relationship.
-January 1, 2006, to April 14, 2009, is the sample period.
+The last characteristic allows for control over hydrological and meteorological factors that might distort the dynamic relationship between rainfall and river flows.
+January 1, 2006, to April 14, 2009, was the sample period.

 Usage